About the Journal

 Peer Review Process

-Of the proposals that are received as a result of the Call for Papers, Comparative Cinema will accept those that pass an initial editorial review.
-Once the article is submitted, the journal will confirm its receipt.
-From that moment on, the article will be submitted to a process of blind peer review by two specialists on the topic proposed by the editors or guest editors.
+Following a positive first editorial decision, the article will be submitted to a process of blind peer review by two specialists on the topic proposed by the editors or guest editors.
 During the assessment process, the identity of both author/s and reviewer/s will remain anonymous.
-Each reviewer will receive a form with important aspects to consider and they will provide, within a period of 4 weeks, a written commentary, highlighting the strengths and weaknesses of the article, interview or audio-visual essay, and also indicating its main contributions and suggesting possible improvements.
+Each reviewer will receive a form with important aspects to consider and they will provide, within a period of 4 weeks, a written commentary, highlighting the strengths and weaknesses of the article, also indicating its main contributions and suggesting possible improvements.

 If necessary, the reviewer may send a version of the text with comments or suggestions.
 The journal will not ask for an orthographical or grammatical correction of the text, but the reviewer will be able to make suggestions and comments on these areas.
 If the reviewer were to attach a document, he/she must make sure his/her anonymity is preserved throughout the content and the metadata.
-The editor will carry out a final review in order to ensure no signs exist as to his/her identity in the text.
+The editors will carry out a final review in order to ensure no signs exist as to his/her identity in the text.

 Finally, the reviewer will suggest one of the following options: to accept the article for publication, to accept it for publication with changes, or to reject it for publication.
-The reviewer may complete his/her assessment with additional comments to the editor.
+The reviewer may complete his/her assessment with additional comments to the editors.

-The comments of both reviewers will be sent to the author, along with suggestions by the editor.
+The comments of both reviewers will be sent to the author, along with suggestions by the editors.
 These suggestions will give the author a series of guidelines in order to improve the article through its reviews, especially in cases in which these have proved contradictory.
 In no event will the reviewer’s comments be sent without a contribution by the editor.

 The comments of the reviewers will be considered as contribution to the work of the authors and orientation for the editors, but with the exception of two negative reviews, they will not be considered prescriptive in nature.